What is Psoriatic Arthritis?

 If the creams and ointments don’t help your psoriasis, your doctor may suggest light therapy or retinoid tablets.

 Many of the DMARDs used for psoriatic arthritis will also help your skin condition.
 Similarly, some of the treatments for your skin may help your arthritis.

 The three main groups of drugs used to treat the pain and inflammation caused by Psoriatic Arthritis are:

 Your doctor or rheumatology specialist is the best person to discuss these drugs with and will manage the use of these medications carefully.

 Physical Therapies for Psoriatic Arthritis

 Looking after your joints and managing your symptoms is very important in the treatment of Psoriatic Arthritis.
 Your physiotherapist can suggest a number of different treatments that may help ease your symptoms and reduce the impact Psoriatic Arthritis can have on your life.

-The following treatments have been shown to help patients with Psoriatic Arthritis.
+The following treatments m help patients with Psoriatic Arthritis.

 Surgery is occasionally needed for Psoriatic Arthritis.
 These may include injections, tendon surgery or in the extreme cases joint replacement.
 Outcomes for these procedures are successful.